leigler/network-interfacing/feature.md

 ## Enhancement (functions/features/futures)

+### Week 2
+For February 26, select one of your feature proposals and begin developing it based on the conversations we had in class.
+If you are working with a partner, take this week to figure out a good work-flow and how best to divide tasks.

+- As you begin, try and consider *where* and *how* this feature is best implemented (i.e. at the profile or post level, or purely at the interface level?).
+- Consider also, how this feature might build off of existing features or how your feature might collaborate with features other students are working on.
+- Finally consider how to abstract your function for the most flexibility.
+What might fellow network participants want to do with this feature?
+What variables does your function need to work?
+What conditionals are set up to protect users from breaking their site (i.e. where does the error message go?)?

 ### Week 1
-For February 20, research and prepare three distinct feature proposals.
+For February 19, research and prepare three distinct feature proposals.
 These should each be formatted in a presentable manner and outline:
 - the suggested feature
 - the purpose of the respective feature
 - a visual example of implementation (i.e. what do tags look like to add? to use? what can they be used for?)